Vlasta Děkanová: Domestic, international, intercontinental and World Championship finishes

 This coverage from the 14 July 1932 issue of Sokolsky Glasnik provides the results of the intercontinentally-contested 9th Prague Slet in 1932.
-The men’s results, center, showing Jan Gajdoš as overall champion, and the women’s results, top right, showing Děkanová as overall champion, were repeated with both as champions again at the 10th Prague Slet in 1938, which also served as the 1938 World Championships.
+The men's results, center, showing Jan Gajdoš as overall champion, and the women's results, top right, showing Děkanová as overall champion, were repeated with both as champions again at the 10th Prague Slet in 1938, which also served as the 1938 World Championships.

-Probably Děkanová’s greatest competitive accomplishment on record before any official World Championship or Olympic Debut was her outcome at the 9th Prague Slet in 1932.
-An event that occurred on the 100th anniversary of the birth of Miroslav Tyrš, held from June 12th-29th and July 2nd-6th, this was a monumental festival with “180,000 spectators…130,000 gymnasts…[a] parade with 65,000 marchers…[and] advanced gymnastic skills” that registered, over the week-long event, “a million spectators”.
-In the competitive advanced gymnastics segment of this festival, as one of 7 Czechoslovakian entrants, 4 Yugoslavian entrants, and 4 Sokol entrants from the USA, she finished first at these intercontinental games in gold-medal position with 1019 points (or 88.6% of the total maximum of 1150 points).
+Probably Děkanová's greatest competitive accomplishment on record before any official World Championship or Olympic Debut was her outcome at the 9th Prague Slet in 1932.
+An event that occurred on the 100th anniversary of the birth of Miroslav Tyrš, held from June 12th-29th and July 2nd-6th, this was a monumental festival with "180,000 spectators…130,000 gymnasts…[a] parade with 65,000 marchers…[and] advanced gymnastic skills" that registered, over the week-long event, "a million spectators".
+In the competitive advanced gymnastics segment of this festival, as one of 7 Czechoslovak entrants, 4 Yugoslav entrants, and 4 Sokol entrants from the USA, she finished first at these intercontinental games in gold-medal position with 1019 points (or 88.6% of the total maximum of 1150 points).
 Rounding out the medal positions were Anna Hřebřinová with 933 points (81.13%), and Vera Kovač 857 points (74.52%), and rounding out the top 5 were Zdeňka Veřmiřovská with 844 points (73.39%) and Milada Holečkova, a Czech-American Sokol entrant, with 834 points (72.52%).
-Interestingly and coincidentally enough, this year, 1932, was, at least as recently as of 2006 when the FIG published its 125-year anniversary publication, the only year out of their at-the-time 125 years of existence where they had more than one Congress – one was here in Prague, and the other one was later in Los Angeles (the host city for that year’s Summer Olympics).
+Interestingly and coincidentally enough, this year, 1932, was, at least as recently as of 2006 when the FIG published its 125-year anniversary publication, the only year out of their at-the-time 125 years of existence where they had more than one Congress – one was here in Prague, and the other one was later in Los Angeles (the host city for that year's Summer Olympics).

-On pages 5 and 6 of their 8 June 1934 edition, the Slovenian-Yugoslavian newspaper Sokolski Glasnik's coverage of the 1934 Worlds singled out Děkanová, from among all female competitors, (as well as Eugen Mack of Switzerland, looking on as his teammate, 1928 Olympic All-Around Champion Georges Miez performs a skill), with photographs, as both of them became World All-Around Champions here.
+On pages 5 and 6 of their 8 June 1934 edition, the Slovenian-Yugoslav newspaper Sokolski Glasnik's coverage of the 1934 Worlds singled out Děkanová, from among all female competitors, (as well as Eugen Mack of Switzerland, looking on as his teammate, 1928 Olympic All-Around Champion Georges Miez performs a skill), with photographs, as both of them became World All-Around Champions here.
 The caption following Děkanová's photo identification translates to "World Champion in Gymnastics".